SOMATUMMALA21/AI4SAR-Distributed-Data-Modeling/README.md

 ## To Be Done for Productionizing
 1. Currently, models and data are stored locally, so it would be better to store them in a cloud storage service such as AWS S3.
 2. Another step may need to be added to publish the model to another source so that it can be accessed via a restful API rather than having to pull the model from Hugging Face each time.
+3. When retrieving data, please enfure that you create a new API token when getting NY missing cases from skops.
+Make sure to address the REPLACE_ME in data_retrieval.py.